+The pre-pandemic bankruptcy law may (at least in normal conditions) do a good job of facilitating the redeployment of assets of non-viable businesses.
+But for the reasons that we have given we are highly doubtful that such law will be well-suited to the treatment of debtors with viable businesses that have become distressed as a result of COVID-19 trading conditions.
 A key advantage of bail-ins and bail-outs relative to use of the prevailing debtor-creditor law is that processing COVID-19 distress through the existing legal framework is highly likely to require changes to that framework (either via precedent or via emergency legislation) so that it is suitable for treating the exceptional scale and nature of COVID-distress.
 This is undesirable.
 If the applicable law is already optimized to deal with financial distress in normal times, including periodic downturns, such change cannot be for the better.
-If the applicable law is not so optimized, then it should change in the direction of normal-times optimum rather than the exceptional circumstances of COVID-19.
+If the applicable law is not so optimized, then it should change in the direction of normal-times optimum rather than the exceptional circumstances of COVID-19.77

-We can see only one clear advantage with use of the prevailing debtor-creditor law for the treatment of COVID-19 distress, and that is in relation to cross-border effects.
-Existing procedures will be eligible for recognition and assistance under existing rules designed to give primacy to insolvency proceedings taking place in the place of the debtor's "home".
-73 It is unclear whether a one-time mandatory order for debt forgiveness (i.e. a bail-in), even in the place of the debtor's home, would be respected in the same way by foreign courts.
-74 Note, however, that there is no such problem with
+We can see only one clear advantage with using the prevailing debtor-creditor law for the treatment of COVID-19 distress, and that is in relation to cross-border effects.
+Existing procedures will be eligible for recognition and assistance under existing rules designed to give primacy to insolvency proceedings in the jurisdiction of the debtor's "home".
+It is unclear whether a one-time mandatory order for debt forgiveness (i.e., a bail-in), even in the place of the debtor's home, would be respected in the same way by foreign courts.
+Note, however, that there is no such problem with a bail-out, because the liabilities are assumed by the state, rather than ordered forgiven by the state.
+This may suggest that a difference of approach to large debtors with cross-border activities